EVNetwork/NEctroverse/README.md

 ========
 This code is currently under hardcore redevelopment and is not stable.

 I repeat... this code is UNSTABLE!!!

+NEctroverse is a recode of the game Ectroverse.
+It contains a lot of changes from the original code.

+You can play the current Ectroverse at http://www.ectroverse.org You can find the original source code at https://github.com/ectroverse

 To install the game: